Doctors Note Logo

 Some people experience what's called Hyperventilation Syndrome, where rapid breathing causes dizziness, chest tightness, and tingling.

-If you're experiencing these symptoms and want to understand what might be causing them, a free AI-powered tool can help you identify whether Hyperventilation Syndrome / Panic Attacks may be contributing to what you're feeling.
+If you're experiencing these symptoms and want a clearer understanding of what might be happening, you can use a free online tool to check whether Hyperventilation Syndrome / Panic Attacks could explain what you're feeling.

 What Is a Heart Attack?